 The current Hyundai Ioniq would not be part of the sub-brand and it anyway is set to be replaced by the Prophecy-based vehicle, which we now know as the Ioniq 6 in 2022.
 Hyundai will use odd numbers to designate crossover-SUVs and even numbers for others.

-Hyundai Motor Group is upbeat on the Hyundai 45 EV’s launch.
-Speaking about the company’s upcoming electric vehicles this week in a video call in South Korea, the company’s Vice Chairman Chung Euisun said that the year 2021 would mark the beginning of the rollout of EVs based on an exclusive EV platform (E-GMP).
-One of the first models based on this platform, of course, is the Hyundai 45, which, according to Chung, “will be charged within 20 minutes”.
+Hyundai Motor Group is upbeat on the Ioniq 5’s launch.
+Speaking about the company’s upcoming electric vehicles last month in a video call in South Korea, the company’s Vice Chairman Chung Euisun said that the year 2021 would mark the beginning of the rollout of EVs based on an exclusive EV platform (E-GMP).
+One of the first models based on this platform, of course, is the Hyundai 45 (Ioniq 5 now), which, according to Chung, “will be charged within 20 minutes”.
 The HMG executive also revealed that “it will be able to drive over 450 km” per charge.